robenkleene/robenkleene.github.io/_posts/2016-06-20-textmates-command-composability.md

 ---

 For its complexity level, [TextMate](https://github.com/textmate/textmate) is the most well-designed application I've ever encountered.
-Featurewise, it doesn't compete  with Vim[^vim], Emacs, or Sublime Text---but the features it does implement are better designed than anywhere else.
+Featurewise[^features], it doesn't compete  with Vim[^vim], Emacs, or Sublime Text---but the features it does implement are better designed than anywhere else.

 TextMate's design elegance is exemplified by its command [composability](https://en.wikipedia.org/wiki/Composability).
 "Composability" here means commands can be chained together to produce cumulative effects that are logical and useful.